sukritkapil2/Cowin-Notifier-Android/readme.md

 # Cowin Notifier Android

-Cowin Notifier is an android app that runs in the background and informs you whenever an available slot is available for the mentioned slot and age group.
+Cowin Notifier is an android app that runs in the background and informs you whenever an available slot is found for the mentioned slot and age group.

 ![Cowin Notifier Logo](https://github.com/sukritkapil2/Cowin-Notifier-Android/blob/master/app/src/main/ic_launcher_cowin_notifier-playstore.png?raw=true)